-When installing remote condensing units above the evaporator, trap the suction gas line at the evaporator as shown in Figure 5.2 on the facing page.
-This trap will retain refrigerant oil during the Off cycle.
+When installing remote condensing units above the evaporator, trap the suction gas line at the evaporator as shown in Figure 5.2 on the next page.
+Traps recommended at the base of riser exceeding 5 ft (1.5 m) and every 20 ft (6 m) of vertical rise.
+This trap will retain refrigerant oil during the "Off" cycle.
 When the unit starts, oil in the trap is carried up the vertical riser and returns to the compressor.
-For rises over 25 feet (7.6 m), trap every 20 feet (6 m) or evenly divided.

-When installing remote condensing units below the evaporator, trap the suction gas line with an inverted trap the height of the evaporator as shown Figure 5.2 on the facing page.
-This prevents refrigerant migration to the compressor during Off cycles.
-The maximum recommended vertical level drop to condensing unit is 15 feet (4.6 m).
+When installing remote condensing units below the evaporator, trap the suction gas line with an inverted trap the height of the evaporator as shown Figure 5.2 on the next page .
+This prevents refrigerant migration to the compressor during "Off" cycles.
+The maximum recommended vertical-level drop to condensing unit is 15 ft (4.6 m).

-Table 5.6 Pipe Length and Condensing Unit Elevation Relative to Evaporator
+Table 5.6 Pipe Length and Condensing Unit Elevation relative to evaporator

-Maximum Equivalent Pipe Length, ft (m) Maximum Condensing Unit Level Above Evaporator, ft (m) Maximum Condensing Unit Level Below Evaporator, ft (m) 150 (45) 50 (15) 15 (4.6) Maximum recommended total equivalent pipe length is 150 ft.
-(46 m).
-Suction and liquid lines may require additional specialty items when vertical lines
+Nominal System Size, ton Maximum Equivalent Pipe Length, ft (m) Maximum Condensing Unit Level Above Evaporator, ft (m) Maximum Condensing Unit Level Below Evaporator, ft (m)

+2 150 (45) 40 (12) 15 (4.6)

+3 150 (45) 50 (15) 15 (4.6)

-Maximum recommended total equivalent pipe length is 150 ft.
-(46 m).
-Suction and liquid lines may require additional specialty items when vertical lines exceed 20 ft.
-(6 m) and/or condensing unit installation is more than 15 ft.
-(4.6 m) below the evaporator.
+Maximum recommended total equivalent pipe length is 150 ft (46 m).
+Suction and liquid lines may require additional specialty items when vertical lines exceed 20 ft (6 m) and/or condensing unit installation is more than 15 ft (4.6 m) below the evaporator.
 Contact Vertiv Technical Support for assistance.

-Figure 5.2 Refrigerant Piping Diagram when Condenser is Above or Below Evaporator
+Figure 5.2 Refrigerant piping diagram when condenser is above or below evaporator

-NOTE: Any horizontal pipe must be pitched down toward the condensing unit at a minimum rate of 1/2 inch (13 mm) per 10 feet (3 m) to assure oil return to compressor.
+NOTE: Any horizontal pipe must be pitched down toward the condensing unit at a minimum rate of 1/2 in.
+(13 mm) per 10 ft (3 m) to assure oil return to compressor.